-Total Group expenditure increased by \$969,603 to \$10,545,064 compared to 2018/19.
-The main increases relate primarily to labour, consumables, labour top up expenditures funded from COVID-19 Jobkeeper subsidy, additional equipment expenditures funded by the Queensland Government to support us during COVID-19 impacts, depreciation and amortisation costs for property leases due to the new accounting standard AASB 16 leases, and also due to AASB9 gain and loss in changes in fair value of financial assets.
+Total Group expenditure increased from \$10,545,064 to \$10,704,922 compared to 2019/20.
+The main increases relate primarily to labour; consumables; labour top up payments funded from COVID-19 Jobkeeper subsidy; additional equipment expenditures funded by the Queensland Government to support us during COVID-19 impacts; and depreciation and amortisation costs for property leases due to the new accounting standard AASB 16 leases.